 What next for the Croydon community?

 Croydon blossoming with its own Saffron farm was just the beginning.
 Then came the South Norwood Playground project and the Croydon Interfaith Bike Ride and Picnic.
-For more projects from Croydon Live, follow their hive for the latest news and updates and learn how you can bring your ideas to life.
+For more projects from Croydon Live, follow their Movement for the latest news and updates and learn how you can bring your ideas to life.